bitrix24/b24restdocs/api-reference/chat-bots/chats/events/on-imbot-join-chat.md

 {% note alert "TO-DO _not exported to prod_" %}

-- edits are needed to meet the writing standard
+- edits needed for writing standards
 - parameter types are not specified
 - parameter requirements are not indicated
 - parameter tables are generated based on examples.
 What is [39] in the example???
 BOT_ID?
 And how to record this in the table?